Useful Tips How to Cite a Presentation

 Switzerland.
 Nov.
 23, 2008.
 Keynote address.

-If the PowerPoint that you want to cite was obtained online, then you need to add the date that the presentation was created in the place of the information on the lecture or conference.
+If the PowerPoint presentation you want to cite was obtained online, then you need to add the date the presentation was created in place of the information on the lecture or conference.
 This should come after the name of the author and the title.
-You should also include the type of digital medium of the item instead of the type of lecture.
+You should also include the type of digital medium used for the item, rather than the type of lecture.

 Point to note:

-The date should not be written in full; somewhat the month should be abbreviated with its first three letters.
+The date should not be written in full; rather, the month should be abbreviated with its first three letters.

 For example: